 To get work done fast, you’ll need a workspace that’s designed for focus.
 This is especially true if you’re working from home, where distractions can abound.
 To optimize your home workspace, make sure you have a comfortable setup.
 Get a quality chair and desk and put them in a quiet, distraction-free area.
 Ideally, your workspace should have a closed door, so that others can’t enter without knocking.
 Avoid communal spaces like the living room or kitchen if you can.
 You should also make sure you have the right technology and equipment.
 If you’re struggling with a weak WiFi signal or slow connection, try plugging your computer into the router with an Ethernet cable to increase speed and stability.
 If you often have meetings via video-call, buy a good pair of headphones, and consider using noise-cancelling software if you’re in a loud environment.
 For time management, you’ll want to invest in the right software.
-Friday.app’s daily planner and weekly status updates will help you keep on top of your work, so you can figure out exactly where your time is going.
+ClickUp's time tracking and time blocking will help you keep on top of your work, so you can figure out exactly where your time is going.
 This is helpful especially if you're a remote worker.
-You can also check out our Chrome Extension, which includes a website blocker to help you avoid those long, unwanted social media breaks.
+You can also check out the Chrome Extension, which includes a screenshot tool, note taking app, and time tracking function which maps directly to tasks.

 Some professionals also recommend buying two monitors for your workspace to increase your efficiency.